-Based upon our current expectations, we believe that our existing capital resources, including the loan arrangement with The Mann Group. but excluding any proceeds to us from the common stock purchase agreement that we entered into with Seaside, will enable us to continue planned operations through the first quarter of 2012.
+Based upon our current expectations, we believe that our existing capital resources, including the loan arrangement with The Mann Group. but excluding any proceeds to us from the common stock purchase agreement that we entered into with Seaside, will enable us to continue planned operations into the first quarter of 2012.
 However, we cannot assure you that our plans will not change or that changed circumstances will not result in the depletion of our capital resources more rapidly than we currently anticipate.
 In any event, we plan to raise additional funds, whether through the sale of equity or debt securities, the entry into strategic business collaborations, the establishment of other funding facilities, licensing arrangements, asset sales or other means, or an increase in the borrowings available under the loan arrangement with our related party, in order to continue the development and commercialization of AFREZZA and other product candidates and to support our other ongoing activities.
 However, it may be difficult for us to raise additional funds through these planned measures.
-As of March 31, 2011, we had a stockholders' deficit of \$203.5 million which may raise concerns about our solvency and affect our ability to raise additional capital.
+As of June 30, 2011, we had a stockholders' deficit of \$245.4 million which may raise concerns about our solvency and affect our ability to raise additional capital.
 The amount of additional funds we need will depend on a number of factors, including:

-- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and operating our manufacturing facilities; - our success in establishing strategic business collaborations and the timing and amount of any payments we might receive from any collaboration we are able to establish; - actions taken by the FDA and other regulatory authorities affecting our products and competitive products; - our degree of success in commercializing AFREZZA; - the emergence of competing technologies and products and other adverse market developments; - the timing and amount of payments we might receive from potential licensees; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - the level of our legal expenses, including those expenses associated with the securities class actions and derivative lawsuits filed against us and certain of our executive officers and directors and any settlement or damages payments associated with litigation; - the costs of the restructuring that we implemented following receipt of the Complete Response letter from the FDA in January 2011; - the costs of discontinuing projects and technologies; and - the costs of decommissioning existing facilities, if we undertake such activities.
+- the rate of progress and costs of our clinical trials and research and development activities, including costs of procuring clinical materials and operating our manufacturing facilities; - our success in establishing strategic business collaborations and the timing and amount of any payments we might receive from any collaboration we are able to establish; - · actions taken by the FDA and other regulatory authorities affecting our products and competitive products; - our degree of success in commercializing AFREZZA; - the emergence of competing technologies and products and other adverse market developments; - the timing and amount of payments we might receive from potential licensees; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - the level of our legal expenses, including those expenses associated with the securities class actions and derivative lawsuits filed against us and certain of our executive officers and directors and any settlement or damages payments associated with litigation; - the costs of discontinuing projects and technologies; and - the costs of decommissioning existing facilities, if we undertake such activities.